HEPiX-Forum/hepix-forum.github.io/techwatch.md

 menu: Techwatch
 layout: page
 description: |
-  The mandate of this Working Group is to monitor the relevant evolutions, both in terms of technology and markets, of the computing equipments that are relevant to the HEPiX community.
+  The mission of this Working Group is to monitor the relevant evolution, both in terms of technology and markets, of the computing equipment that is relevant to the HEPiX Community.
 author: Andrea Sciaba et al.
 redirect_from: /techwatch/index.html
 ---